-Have you heard the whispers about Muscle Activation Techniques?
+Have you heard the whispers about MAT muscle activity therapy?
 Ever since famed quarterback Peyton Manning credited MAT for his recovery, hands-on manual therapy has exploded in popularity.

 Before we dive into the benefits of Muscle Activation Techniques, let’s quickly review the MAT method and how it works.

-MAT is a method to analyze and correct muscular imbalances, joint instability, and limitations in range of motion.
+MAT is a massage therapy method used to analyze and correct muscular imbalances, joint instability, and limitations in range of motion.

-Rather than relaxing or stretching the muscles, we work on “firing up” the muscles to re-establish the communication pathways between the nervous system and the muscles.
+Rather than relaxing or stretching the muscles, we work on “firing up” the muscles to re-establish their communication pathways to the nervous system.
 As a result, we restore muscle contractile capabilities and improve range of motion.

 Note: Even if you don’t do the whole class, go watch the first 12 minutes.
 You’ll see the mind-blowing results of MAT in action.